jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 "cli-topology:port" : "22",  // port on device
 "cli-topology:transport-type" : "ssh",  // transport for CLI - "ssh" or "telnet"
 "cli-topology:device-type" : "ios xr", // device type: "ios xr" "junos" "ios"
-"cli-topology:device-version" : "*",  // version of device.
-Only "*" is supported now
+"cli-topology:device-version" : "5.3.4",  // version of device.
+Use a specific version or "*" for a generic one. "*" enables only basic read and write management without the support of openconfig models
 "cli-topology:username" : "ios",  // username for CLI
 "cli-topology:password" : "ios",  // password for CLI, also used for entering privileged mode on cisco devices
 "cli-topology:secret" : "cisco", // used for entering privileged mode on cisco devices
-"safe-command-execution": false, // wait until echo of the command is received from device
 "cli-topology:keepalive-delay": 30, // send keepalive every 30 seconds
 "cli-topology:keepalive-timeout": 30, // close connection if keepalive response is not received within 30 seconds
-"node-extension:reconcile": false,  // read device configuration after connection is created
+"node-extension:reconcile": false,  // read device configuration after connection is created to fill in the cache
 "cli-topology:journal-size": 150,  // number of commands in command history
 "cli-topology:dry-run-journal-size": 150 // creates dry-run mountpoint and defines number of commands in command history for dry-run mountpoint